jordanlambino/leagueoflegends-data-analysis/README.md

 Since 2011, a World Championship has taken place pitting Tier One teams against one another.
 This annual tournament has been dominated by the Korean and Chinese leagues (LCK/LPL), who together have won every single World Championship aside from 2011 (Europe-LEC).

-To measure the dominance of those two regions, my project aims to analyze the win-rate of a certain champion (character), "Lee Sin," who is notoriously known for being one of the most difficult champions to master due to his versatile, complex abilities.
+To measure the dominance of those two regions, my project aims to analyze the win-rate of a certain champion (character), "Lee Sin," who is notorious for being one of the most difficult champions to master due to his versatile, complex abilities.
 In particular, my project attempts to answer the question: "How does the win-rate of Lee Sin in the LCK/LPL compare to the win-rate of Lee Sin across all Tier One teams?"

 To answer this question, I queried the dataset to only include Tier One Teams and kept the following columns: "league", "gamelength", "side", "firstblood", "golddiffat15", and "gameid".
-Additionally, I changed the title of the column "result" to "won", for comprehendibility, created a column named "team_kdratio" representing the number of kills divided by the number of deaths, and created a column named "Lee Sin_played".
-This amounted to a total of 350 rows and 12 columns.
+Additionally, I changed the title of the column "result" to "won", for comprehendibility and created a column named "team_kdratio" representing the number of kills divided by the number of deaths.
+Lastly, This amounted to a total of 350 rows and 10 columns.

 **Description of Columnns**
 - ***won***: True if the team won, False otherwise
-- ***Lee Sin_played***: True if any player on that team selected Lee Sin, False otherwise
 - ***league***: categorical column representing the Tier One league for that team
 - ***patch***: categorical columm representing the game version for that match
-- ***gamelength***: quantitative column, where each value is the length of that match, in seconds
+- ***gamelength***: quantitative column, where each value is the length of that match, in minutes
 - ***side***: categorical column with two possible values: "Blue" or "Red".
 Represents the side which the team played on the map
 - ***team_kdratio***: quantitative column, calculated by divided the number of team kills by the number of team deaths over the match
 - ***firstblood***: True if that team got the first kill in the game, False otherwise